How new restaurant technology can improve the customer experience

 While customers are placing more importance on the on-premises experience, demand for delivery is by no means declining.
 In fact, Popmenu’s 2022 study on consumer dining trends found that 69% of people order takeaway or delivery as often as or more often than they did in 2021.

 And restaurants are preparing for this reality.
 According to Toast’s 2023 Restaurant Industry Outlook Report, 42% of restaurants plan to place greater importance on delivery and 41% on off-premises dining over the next 12 months.

 With that in mind, there are a few features and relevant questions that operators should consider when choosing any restaurant technology that supports their off-premises operations:

 - Front-end usability.
 Will customers and your staff members find this technology intuitive and easy to interact with?

-- Customization.
-Does this technology enable ordering and customization?
+- Customisation.
+Does this technology enable ordering and customisation?
 Will customers have the ability to choose how they pay?

 - Back-end usability.
 How do delivery orders flow into your kitchen?
 What does the management portal look like for your staff?
 If you’re working with a third-party delivery platform, do they offer POS integration?

 While there is no one-size-fits-all system, the benefit of having a digital surface in the kitchen is that it can help staff determine when to prepare an order, especially if estimated arrival times for delivery people are displayed.
 And upon order fulfilment, these systems may also be able to help aggregate feedback on the customer’s experience, providing you with input to understand what’s working and what isn’t.

 Employing the right mix of new restaurant technologies can help you expand the channels where you accept off-premises orders — from your website and other online channels to third-party apps or the phone — while keeping your kitchen running smoothly.